Dhruv-Sachdev1313/dlgo/README.md

 ![dlgo demo](./assets/run-fast.gif)

 ## Contribution
 Feel free to open an issue or a PR.
 As I mentioned earlier, this is a very simple implementation, so there is a lot of room for improvement.
-We can define types, add support for new protocols(FTP etc), imporve the CLI, refactor my scrappy code, add tests and so on.
+We can define types, add support for new protocols(FTP etc), imporve the CLI, impove progress indicator, refactor my scrappy code, add tests and so on.